 The value of Rs.
 5,000/- is the export value of the goods excluding locally refundable taxes like VAT in the country from where the goods have been dispatched.
 In case of gifts and samples up to Rs.
-5000/- it does not include freight or courier charges and insurance.
+5000/-, it does not include freight or courier charges and insurance.
 However, in case of goods valued above Rs.
-5000/- it freight and insurance would be added to calculate the duty payable.
+5000/-, it freights, and insurance would be added to calculate the duty payable.
 The sender may not necessarily be residing in the country from where the goods have been dispatched.
 A sender in U.K. can send goods from South Korea to India.
 The value in South Korea would be taken into consideration.

 Can a person send jewellery to any manufacturer in India as sample?

 Gold jewellery or studded jewellery including samples thereof is not allowed to be imported by or sent to ordinary persons in India through courier route.
 However, the units in export processing zones or Export Oriented Units are allowed to import gems and jewellery, including samples thereof, through an authorised courier.
 However, the jewellery and its samples can be exported by all units through the courier.

 Why there is a prohibition for the import of chemicals and perishable goods even of low value?

 It is not convenient to handle perishable goods through normal courier mode.
 The system of import or export of goods through courier is designed for fast movement through the Customs.
 The chemicals imported may require testing of the same to ascertain its identity which would need some time and would also delay the processing of other consignments through courier.
 Therefore, the import of chemicals has been prohibited through courier route.